 If you emerge from the movie theatre with that pesky rain still hounding you—never fear, just down the block from Bíó Paradís sits Bókin, a wonderful used book store.
 Meander through rows of vintage books, minding your step, as piles of old maps and photographs tend to jump out from behind stacks of more books.
 Founded in 1964, it the shop was Bobby Fischer’s favorite bookstore.

 Harpa concert hall and conference centre is one of Reykjavík’s most notable pieces of architecture.
 Once inside and safe from the Iceland’s unruly weather, Harpa’s glass walls afford sheltered views of the Old Harbour and Mt.
 Esja.
 The Iceland Symphony Orchestra and Icelandic Opera both perform here and Eldborg Hall is famed for its acoustics.
-Their programme normally boasts daily shows, so it would be easy to catch whatever may be about to begin.
+Their programme guide normally boasts daily shows, so it would be easy to catch whatever may be about to begin.
 For example, the noon concert every day at 12:30.

 Pretend to be a University of Iceland Student